blab/ncov-wa-phylodynamics/README.md

 After it jumped from animals to humans likely sometime in the end of November, beginning of December in Wuhan, China, SARS-COV-2 spread around the world, dramatically impacting the lives of people.
 An initial case of COVID-19, the disease caused by SARS-CoV-2, was reported on January 19th by someone who came back from China 4 days earlier.
-After that, there were no additional (correct?) cases of COVID-19 reported in the greater Seattle area until the end of February, when the genetic sequence data of a virus isolated from a case was shown to be closely linked to the earlier case in January.
+After that, there were no additional (correct?) cases of COVID-19 reported in the greater Seattle area until the end of February, when the genetic sequence data of a virus isolated from a case was shown to be closely linked to the earlier case in January([Bedford et al][Bedford et al]).
 The patient from whom the virus was isolate from did not have any travel history and represents the first known case of community transmission in the state.
 The exact relation to the initial introduction remains unclear and more than one introduction of similar strains could account for the observed patterns as well ([Bedford et al][Bedford et al]).

-After, PCR based testing of people was ramped up, showing a rapidly growing outbreak in the greater Seattle area.
+After local spread of SARS-CoV-2 was communicated, PCR based testing of people was ramped up, showing a rapidly growing outbreak, mainly greater Seattle area.
-While testing of cases can give us insight into how the epidemic behaved, it is unclear if undersampling of cases, particularly in the beginning of the epidemic allows us to use this data to characterize the outbreak.
+While the number of positive test over time can give us insight into how the epidemic behaved, there is likely a significant undercounting of the actual number of cases.

-Phylodynamics allows us to reconstruct past population dynamics from genetic sequence data.
+Instead of directly using the number of positive tests to infer the dynamics of SARS-CoV-2 spread in Washington State, we here use the genetic sequence data of viruses isolated from patients in Washington State using phylodynamic methods ([Grenfell et al][Grenfell et al]).
+To do so, phylodynamic method use the information of when viruses isolated from different patients last shared a common ancestor to inform these dynamics.
+There are two conceptually different frameworks to do so, coalescent ([Kingman][Kingman]) and birth-death models ([Kendall][Kendall]).
+In birth-death approaches, the birth, death and sampling of lineages over time are modelled.
+Each lineage, which corresponds to a virus in a host, has a rate of birth (one lineage become two), death, or being sampled and appearing as a tip in the phylogeny.
+In an epidemiological context, these rates correspond to transmission and becoming un-infectious rates.

+Coalescent models on the other hand, try to describe something conceptually very different, that is how lineages coalesce from present to past.
+Each lineage coalesces with any other co-existing lineage at a rate that is inversely proportional to the effective population size and proportional to the number of other co-existing lineages.
+Coalescent approaches, in contrast to birth-death approaches, condition on sampling.
-While birth-death approaches do take into account how many samples there are to inform population dynamics through time, coalescent approaches condition on sampling.
+This means that they do not directly take into account how many samples there are available through time to inform population dynamics.

-This means that they allow us to reconstruct past population dynamics based on how individual cases are connected and not the how many samples there are at different points in time.
+We here infer the past population dynamics of SARS-CoV-2 spread from local outbreak clusters of genetic sequence data from SARS-CoV-2 viruses isolated from patients in Washington State.

-We here first split the outbreak in Washington State into sets of sequences that are likely connected by local transmission and to which we refer to as local outbreak clusters.
+TO do so, we here first split the outbreak in Washington State into sets of sequences that are likely connected by local transmission (to which we refer to as local outbreak clusters).
 We then use these local outbreak cluster to infer the population dynamics of the Washington State outbreak jointly from all local outbreak clusters.

 This allows us to first estimate the relative contribution of introductions compared to local transmissions, showing that while introduction causes the outbreak, the overall impact introductions have in driving the outbreak is low.
 We then show that although testing PCR started late, it largely captured the dynamics of the outbreak.

 ## Methods and Materials